presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 3j3ecsf4fhz3cwhu98w5cv1bo     ip-172-31-71-189    Ready               Active                                  19.03.10
 ```

 Congratulations!
 You have just created your two-node Swarm.
-Traefik and ShinyProxy only get deployed on the Manager node as we instructed but the Shiny apps can be deployed to the Worker nodes (or only on worker nodes if you specified so in the yml file).
-Docker as the load balancer will manage that automatically.
-You can use `docker service ps SERVICE` to check the node the service is on.
+Traefik only gets deployed on the Manager node as we instructed but the the Streamlit app can be deployed to worker nodes (or only on the worker node if you specified so in the yml file).
+Swarm will manage the load automatically.
+You can use `docker service ps SERVICE_NAME` to check the node the service is on.
 Note that the first time you deploy a service to a node it will take some time to download the images.
 But it won't be a problem later on as it should have the images cached.
 For example, you may see the two containers of the app are running on different nodes as shown below:

 ```{sh}
 ID                  NAME                IMAGE                              NODE                DESIRED STATE       CURRENT STATE            ERROR               PORTS